cossacklabs/product-docs/acra/guides/advanced-integrations/client-side-integration-with-acra-connector.md

 acra-keymaker --client_id=client_name --generate_acraconnector_keys
 ```

 The name of the key should be longer than 5 characters.
-It is also used as an identifier for the [Secure Session]({{<ref "themis/crypto-theory/cryptosystems/secure-session.md" >}}) connection between AcraConnector and AcraServer.
+It is also used as an identifier for the [Themis Secure Session]({{<ref "themis/crypto-theory/cryptosystems/secure-session.md" >}}) connection between AcraConnector and AcraServer.

 The generated keypair `client_name` and `client_name.pub` will appear in .acrakeys (or anywhere you ask with `--keys_output_dir=/path/to/dir` argument).